How do we think and talk about the future? Why is it so hard to predict? What can we really do to shape it?

-The future is never easy to predict, especially in a time of climate volatility, festering economic unease, and dramatic political upheavals around the world.
+The future is never easy to forecast, especially in a time of climate volatility, festering economic unease, and dramatic political upheavals around the world.

-But the one thing we can depend on is change itself.
-Since the 18th century, we've been through at least three (maybe four) separate industrial revolutions, and they're called revolutions for a reason—in the modern era, technology is by far the biggest force reshaping people's lives.
+But the one thing we can predict is that technology will continue to advance.
+Since the 18th century, we've been through three or four distinct industrial revolutions.
+And they're called revolutions for a reason.
+In the modern era, technology has been by far the biggest force disrupting, reshaping, and improving people's lives.

-Each episode of Soonish explores a niche of our culture or our economy where technological advances will change our lives in tangible ways, or force us to make important decisions as citizens, consumers, or voters.
+Each episode of Soonish explores a niche of our culture or our economy where technological advances are changing our lives in tangible ways, or forcing us to make important decisions as citizens, consumers, or voters.